asuh/front-end-macos/readme.md

 I split my time starting here, for older projects.
 It's a solid code editor with lots of extensibility.

-    brew cask install sublime-text-dev
+    brew install sublime-text-dev

-I prefer using the cutting edge [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2.
+I prefer using the [alpha version of Sublime Text 4](https://sublimetext.com/) which is just as stable as version 2 and 3.
+I had to join the discord channel to find a link to download version 4.

 Sublime Text is not free, but it has an unlimited "evaluation period".
 The seemingly expensive $70 price tag is worth every penny.
 If you can afford it, I suggest you [support](https://www.sublimetext.com/buy) this awesome editor. :)